komluk/AZ-204/Modules/ Choose the best Azure service to automate your business processes.md

 # Check your Knowledge
 1. In the television advert company, which technology would you use for the advert review process?
-    * Microsoft Power Automate - True
+    - [x] Microsoft Power Automate
-    * Azure Logic Apps - False
+    - [ ] Azure Logic Apps
-    * Azure Functions - False
+    - [ ] Azure Functions
-    * Azure App Service WebJobs False
+    - [ ] Azure App Service WebJobs

-True - Azure WebJobs, Functions and Logic Apps don't permit the creative team, who are not developers, to manage the process.
+Answer: Azure WebJobs, Functions and Logic Apps don't permit the creative team, who are not developers, to manage the process.
 Instead use Microsoft Power Automate.

 2. In the television advert company, which technology would you use for the feedback collection process?
-    * Microsoft Power Automate False
+    - [ ] Microsoft Power Automate
-    * Azure Logic Apps False
+    - [ ] Azure Logic Apps
-    * Azure Functions False
+    - [ ] Azure Functions
-    * Azure App Service WebJobs True
+    - [x] Azure App Service WebJobs

-True - WebJobs are the only technology that permits developers to control retry policies.
+Answer: WebJobs are the only technology that permits developers to control retry policies.

 3. In the merged camera company, which technology would you use for the lens quality control procedure?
-    * Microsoft Power Automate False
+    - [ ] Microsoft Power Automate
-    * Azure Logic Apps True
+    - [x] Azure Logic Apps
-    * Azure Functions False
+    - [ ] Azure Functions
-    * Azure App Service WebJobs False
+    - [ ] Azure App Service WebJobs

-True - Azure Logic Apps is the only one of the four technologies that provides a design-first approach intended for developers.
+Answer: Azure Logic Apps is the only one of the four technologies that provides a design-first approach intended for developers.

 4. In the merged camera company, which technology would you use for the ordering and dispatch procedure?
-    * Microsoft Power Automate False
+    - [ ] Microsoft Power Automate
-    * Azure Logic Apps True
+    - [x] Azure Logic Apps
-    * Azure Functions False
+    - [ ] Azure Functions
-    * Azure App Service WebJobs False
+    - [ ] Azure App Service WebJobs

-True - Azure Logic Apps is the only one of the four technologies that provides a design-first approach intended for developers.
+Answer: Azure Logic Apps is the only one of the four technologies that provides a design-first approach intended for developers.